turingschool/front-end-curriculum/projects/module-2/flash-cards.md

 ---
 title: Flash Cards
-tags: javascript, oop, mocha, testing
+tags: javascript, mocha, chai, testing
 ---

 ## Goals and Objectives

-- Contribute code to an partially constructed object-oriented application
+- Contribute code to an partially constructed application
 - Follow spec/prompts to make a working application
-- Implement ES6 classes
 - Write modular, reusable code that follows SRP (Single Responsibility Principle)
 - Implement a robust testing suite using TDD

 In this project, you will write a program to simulate a set of flash cards through the command line! 😱 A user will be able to see the questions, take guesses, and see a final score at the end of the round.

-In order to build good habits, we've broken the project up into small classes to demonstrate objects that have a single responsibility.
+In order to build good habits, we've broken the project up into small pieces to demonstrate functions that have a single responsibility.

 Through each iteration, you should use TDD to drive implementation of your code.